MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

 ## TODO

-- Add support for other chat formats
+- [ ] Add support for other chat formats
-- Add function calling
+- [ ] Add function calling

+## Disclaimer

+This project is intended for personal use.
+It may contain vulnerabilities and security concerns.
+Users should use this project at their own risk.
+The developers of this project will not be responsible for any damage or issues that may arise from using this project.

 ## License